yevster/weblogic-on-azure/cluster/README.md

-# Deploying a Java EE Application on Azure Using a Single WebLogic Virtual Machine Instance
+# Deploying a Java EE Application on Azure Using a WebLogic Virtual Machine Cluster
-This demo shows how you can deploy a Java EE application to Azure using a simple instance of WebLogic using a marketplace solution.
+This demo shows how you can deploy a Java EE application to Azure into a WebLogic cluster using a marketplace solution.
 The following is how you run the demo.

 ## Setup